What Does a Solar Energy Technician Do?

 - Perform system maintenance

-- Have strong communication skills to interact effectively with clients
+- Strong communication skills to effectively interact with clients

 - Enjoy working with complex electrical and mechanical equipment